CUMSA/.github/profile/README.md

-# Cambridge University Malaysia and Singapore Society (CUMSA)
+# Cambridge University Malaysia and Singapore Association (CUMSA)

 This is where CUMSA writes software!

 ## Why Open Source?

 As the database officer for the 2024-25 committee, I ran on a platform of security.
-As a society, we handle lots of sensitive data, and it's important that we handle it responsibly.
-We also need our members to trust us with their data, and that means being transparent about how we handle it.
+As a society, we handle lots of sensitive data, and it's important that we do so responsibly.
+We also need our members to trust us with their data, which means being transparent about how we handle it.

-In 2023-24, the committee did a revamp of several membership administration systems.
+In 2023-24, the committee revamped several membership administration systems.
 However, the code for these systems was never committed to a version control system, because API credentials were hardcoded.
-This makes software engineering best practices like code review and continuous integration impossible.
+This made software engineering best practices like code review and continuous integration impossible.
 Our AWS resources were also being called directly from the frontend, which poses a security risk and increases our attack surface.

 I worked on an [API gateway](https://github.com/CUMSA/api-gateway) to centralize access to APIs, with a long-term view of a microservices architecture.
 This is deployed on Vercel, allowing us to manage API credentials in a single place and configure policies such as CORS and rate limiting globally.